alexlogsdon/technical-documentation/creating-your-profile-readme.md

 1. Click the **Preview Changes** tab to see your formatting in action.
 Sections highlighted with a red bar have been deleted.
 They'll disappear when you save your changes.

-   *👉&nbsp; Do you notice that the list of ideas isn't visible in the preview?
+   *👉&nbsp; Note: Do you notice that the list of ideas isn't visible in the preview?
 That's because the surrounding brackets `<!-- -->` turn them into invisible comments.*

     ![Screenshot of preview changes tab](images/PreviewTab.png)